endormi/comp-lead/README.md

 # Comp-Lead [![PyPI](https://img.shields.io/pypi/v/comp-lead?color=blue)](https://pypi.org/project/comp-lead/)

 This is my first PyPI package, so this is very simple.
-This package displays a handful of tech leaders (five to be exact).
+This package displays a handful of tech leaders and companies (five to be exact).
 The reason why I decided to create this package was to just understand the way packages are built and how they are published.

 ### Usage: